qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

 From the *Environments* page, you can click on the *Edit* icon to the right of an environment to change the name, the description, or the option to allow external members.

 Clicking on the *Action* menu for an environment will allow you to manage members who have access to the environment, or to delete the environment.
-Additionally, you can copy the environment's UUID from the underlying cloud orchestrator, and you can also force cached information on this environment to be refreshed from the cloud orchestrator.
+Additionally, you can also copy the environment's UUID from the underlying cloud orchestrator, and force cached information on this environment to be refreshed from the cloud orchestrator.

 **Note:** Deleting an environment permanently deletes ALL resources, instances, disks, and networks in the deleted environment.
 This is a destructive operation and it **cannot** be undone.